 Business Director Stanyl

-Ralph Ramaekers is Business Director Stanyl at DSM Engineering Materials.
-He joined DSM in 2006 and held various global positions in marketing, research and product development.
+Ralph Ramaekers is Business Director Stanyl at Envalior.
+He joined Envalior in 2006 and held various global positions in marketing, research and product development.
 Ralph graduated in 1992 with a MSc Degree as Mechanical Engineer in the field of Polymer Computational Fluid Dynamics from Eindhoven University of Technology, the Netherlands.

 Leave your e-mail address below to start receiving the latest news about plastics, new products and events delivered to your inbox.